Overview

 - Hu Fu, Shanghai University of Finance and Economics

-- Inbal Talgam-Cohen, Technion
+- Inbal Talgam-Cohen, Tel Aviv University

 - Jiangtao Li, Singapore Management University